 Donors like to feel appreciated and know that their contributions make a difference.
 Show them gratitude and tell them exactly how their gifts are needed and used to establish meaningful relationships.
 You can build on those connections for continued donations that will support your organization long-term.

-Thanksgiving gives you a chance to strengthen connections to your donor base.
+Thanksgiving gives you a chance to strengthen connections with your donor base.
 When they know what their donations are achieving and how they are changing people’s lives for the better, it gives them a positive feeling.
 Sharing individual stories and images in addition to numbers and statistics means that you will appeal to a wider audience.

 You can also use your Thanksgiving fundraising appeal to remind your donors of the abundance in their lives.
 Studies show that feelings of gratitude can cause people to feel more generous, so encouraging your donors to reflect on giving thanks can improve your results.